Hop On Hop Off Budapest Tickets

 Tickets and Prices

-There are three ticket options; the only difference is how long they’re valid for:
+There are three ticket options for Hop On Hop Off Bus; the only difference is how long they’re valid for:

 - Discover (one day)